chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 The job we just ran used all of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
-The default options represent a reasonable minimum.
+The default options represent a reasonable default.
 Chances are, we will need more cores, more memory, more time, among other special considerations.
 To get access to these resources we must customize our job script.

-Comments in UNIX (denoted by `#`) are typically ignored.
+Comments in Unix (denoted by `#`) are typically ignored.
 But there are exceptions.
 For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
-Schedulers like PBS Pro also have a special comment used to denote special scheduler-specific options.
+Schedulers like PBS Pro also have a special comment used to denote special scheduler-specific options, though these comments differ from scheduler to scheduler.
-Though these comments differ from scheduler to scheduler, PBS Pro's special comment is `#PBS`.
+PBS Pro's special comment is `#PBS`.
 Anything following the `#PBS` comment is interpreted as an instruction to the scheduler.